 - Remove the pie from the oven and place on a rack to cool.
 Let cool for at least 2 hours.

 - Meanwhile, prepare the topping by placig a large metal bowl in the freezer for 15 minutes.

 - Then, remove the bowl and add the cream, sugar and vanilla extract.

-- Using a handheld mixer, mix on high until stiff peaks form, about 5 minutes. (this will take about 20 minutes, if using a hand-held mixer).
+- Using a handheld mixer, mix on high until stiff peaks form, about 3 to 5 minutes.